The 4 Main Types of Welding and the Differences

 The first is self-shielded, using flux inside the wire to prevent contamination from the inside-out.
 This is what most people mean when they talk about flux-cored.

-Operation is like MIG welding without the gas.
-In fact, you can use a MIG welder for flux-cored.
+Operation is like MIG without the gas.
+In fact, you can use flux cored wire in a MIG machine.
 The lack of gas makes FCAW more portable, and dedicated equipment more affordable.
-This is a popular form of welding for beginners and occasional welders.
+This is a popular type of welding for beginners and occasional welders.

 The second version is gas-shielded where you use both a flux-cored electrode wire and an external shielding gas to improve quality and efficiency.

-It’s usually a semiautomatic operation, so you’ll control the gun while the machine feeds wire and controls the arc.
-Like SMAW, this welding technique leaves behind a layer of slag that you’ll need to remove.
+It’s usually a semiautomatic operation, so you control the gun while the machine feeds wire and controls the arc.
+Like stick welding, the flux core technique leaves behind a layer of slag that you’ll need to remove.

 - Fast speeds